-- Remove the throttle body assy (see Throttle Body Assy Removal). - Remove the fuel injector connectors. - Remove the screws [A] to pull out the fuel injector assys from the throttle body assy together with the delivery pipe [B].
+- Remove the throttle body assy (see Throttle Body Assy Removal in this chapter). - Remove the injector connectors. - Remove the screws [A] to pull out the injector assys from the throttle body assy together with the delivery pipe [B].

-- ODo not damage the part of insert of the fuel injectors when they are pulled out from the throttle body. - Pull out the fuel injectors [A] from the delivery pipe [B].
+- ODo not damage the part of insert of the injectors when they are pulled out from the throttle body. - Pull out the injectors [A] from the delivery pipe [B].

-ODo not damage the part of insert of the fuel injectors when they are pulled out from the delivery pipe.
+ODo not damage the part of insert of the injectors when they are pulled out from the delivery pipe.